Vladimir5863/auto_plac/README.md

 Auto Plac is a Laravel web application for listing and selling vehicles.
 It offers a public vehicle catalog, authenticated user accounts for managing ads, and an admin panel for moderation, revenue, and reporting.

+## Auto Plac

+Auto Plac is a Laravel web application for listing and selling vehicles.
+It offers a public vehicle catalog, authenticated user accounts for managing ads, and an admin panel for moderation, revenue, and reporting.

 ### Features

 -   Manage ads (standard and featured), with soft deletes across users/ads/vehicles
 -   Vehicle management with photos (supports data URLs, storage paths, and public assets)
 -   Payments tracking and period-based reports (snapshot table `izvestaj_oglas`)
 -   Admin dashboard with real monthly revenue from featured payments (no dummy data)
 -   Search, filtering, recent activity widgets, and summary statistics

+### Features

+-   Manage ads (standard and featured), with soft deletes across users/ads/vehicles
+-   Vehicle management with photos (supports data URLs, storage paths, and public assets)
+-   Payments tracking and period-based reports (snapshot table `izvestaj_oglas`)
+-   Admin dashboard with real monthly revenue from featured payments (no dummy data)
+-   Search, filtering, recent activity widgets, and summary statistics

+### Tech Stack

 ### Tech Stack

 -   Laravel 12, PHP 8.2, MariaDB/MySQL
 -   Blade, Bootstrap 5, Font Awesome, Chart.js

 ### Requirements

 -   PHP 8.2+
 -   Composer
 -   Node.js 18+ and npm
 -   MariaDB/MySQL

 -